-The flat rent is determined annually, based on the market rental value of the unit as determined by this paragraph (b).
+The flat rent is determined annually, based on the market rental value of the unit as determined by this paragraph.
+MHA must establish a flat rent for each public housing unit that is no less than 80 percent of the applicable Fair Market Rent (FMR) as determined under 24 CFR part 888, subpart A.